Persian carpet: Safavid Period

-The "design revolution"
+"Design revolution"

 By the late fifteenth century, the design of the carpets depicted in miniatures changed considerably.
-Large-format medaillons appeared, ornaments began to show elaborate curvilinear designs.
+Large-format medallions appeared, ornaments began to show elaborate curvilinear designs.
 Large spirals and tendrils, floral ornaments, depictions of flowers and animals, were often mirrored along the long or short axis of the carpet to obtain harmony and rhythm.
 The earlier "kufic" border design was replaced by tendrils and arabesques.
 All these patterns required a more elaborate system of weaving, as compared to weaving straight, rectilinear lines.
 Likewise, they require artists to create the design, weavers to execute them on the loom, and an efficient way to communicate the artist's ideas to the weaver.
 Today this is achieved by a template, termed cartoon (Ford, 1981, p.
 170).
 How Safavid manufacturers achieved this, technically, is currently unknown.
 The result of their work, however, was what Kurt Erdmann termed the "carpet design revolution".

-Apparently, the new designs were developed first by miniature painters, as they started to appear in book illuminations and on book covers as early as in the fifteenth century.
-This marks the first time when the "classical" design of Islamic rugs was established: The medaillon and corner design (pers.: "Lechek Torūnj") was first seen on book covers.
-In 1522, Ismail I employed the miniature painter Kamāl ud-Dīn Behzād, a famous painter of the Herat school, as director of the royal atelier.
-Behzad had a decisive impact on the development of later Safavid art.
-The Safavid carpets known to us differ from the carpets as depicted in the miniature paintings, so the paintings cannot support any efforts to differentiate, classify and date period carpets.
-The same holds true for European paintings: Unlike Anatolian carpets, Persian carpets were not depicted in European paintings before the seventeenth century.
-As some carpets like the Ardabil carpets have inwoven inscriptions including dates, scientific efforts to categorize and date Safavid rugs start from them: